Cryrivers/manta-style/packages/plugins/plugin-mock-example/README.md

  * @example 10
  * @precision 1
  */
- score: number
+score: number;
 ```

-- Will generate data based on example
+- Will generate data based on example, muliple examples will be chosen randomly.